Module 1 of 21 · Foundations

 Layer 3, Network.
 Handles addressing and routing across networks.
 IP addresses live here.
 Routers operate at this layer, deciding which path a packet takes.

 Layer 2, Data Link.
 Moves data between devices on the same local network segment.
-MAC addresses (the hardware addresses burned into your network card) operate here.
+MAC addresses operate here as local link identifiers.
+They are often assigned by the network interface vendor, but modern operating systems can change or randomise them.
 Switches work at this layer.

 Layer 1, Physical.
 The actual electrical signals, light pulses, or radio waves on the wire, fibre, or air.
 Cables, connectors, and voltage levels.